 You can also give back to the hospital and the community by becoming a volunteer and helping patients, doctors and hospital staff.
 Expand your knowledge base by learning about everything from business models to medical interpreting.
 Volunteering opportunities are available for high school and college students as well as adults.

 Another way to volunteer is to join the Women’s Auxiliary, an organization that raises funds for programs that benefit the hospital and the health of the community through sponsoring events and services.

-You can enroll to become an organ donor and literally make the difference between life and death for one of the 90,000 people every year who need an organ transplant, or one of the 700,000 to 800,000 people who need a tissue transplant.
+Enroll to become an organ donor and literally make the difference between like and death for one of the 90,000 people every year who need an organ transplant, or one of the 700,000 to 800,000 people who need a tissue transplant.
 By enrolling in the Donate Life Registry, you give legal consent for the recovery of your organs and tissues for the purposes of transplantation and/or research at the time of your death.